aihsanyilmaz/py-executor/README.md

-# Asynchronous Python Executor API
+# Remote Async Py Executor API

 This FastAPI-based application provides an asynchronous API for executing dynamic Python code.
 The application can run Python scripts located in the `files/` directory and process the results asynchronously.
 Pusher integration is used for real-time notifications, allowing instant delivery of progress and results of long-running operations to clients.